nknapp/comment-patterns/README.md

 ```

 **Please be careful when doing this: Language-specifications may have been changed manually,
-so be careful not to override any changed files.**
+so be careful not to commit any changed files.**

+## Writing custom variations

 ## Run tests